Chapter 5 Regression Overview

-- Model that are probably underfitting: “Large” Train RMSE and a Validation RMSE larger than the smallest.
+- Models that are probably underfitting: “Large” Train RMSE and a Validation RMSE larger than the smallest.
 The less flexible, the more probable the underfitting.

-- Model that are probably overfitting: “Small” Train RMSE and a Validation RMSE larger than the smallest.
+- Models that are probably overfitting: “Small” Train RMSE and a Validation RMSE larger than the smallest.
 The more flexible, the more probable the overfitting.